-- 19.1 All records (including all verification documents, Business Relationship records and records of all work undertaken on behalf of Customers) shall be maintained by the Ventura Prime FX in an easily retrievable form.
+- 1. All records (including all verification documents, Business Relationship records and records of all work undertaken on behalf of Customers) shall be maintained by the Ventura Prime FX in an easily retrievable form.
 All records should be capable of retrieval and production in a legible form and within a reasonable time period.
-Proper record keeping is crucial to the proper supervision of the Business Relationship or On-Off Transaction by the Ventura Prime FX. - 19.2 A retrievable form in respect of a record may consist of: - (a) an original document / record or a certified copy of such original; - (b) microform; - (c) computerised or other electronic data; or - (d) a scanned document of the original documents which is certified where necessary. - 19.3 Records relating to due diligence and identity verification shall: - a) consist of information: - b) regarding the source from which the information can be obtained; or - c) that is sufficient to enable the obtaining of identity details where it is not practicable to obtain or retain a copy of the evidence; and - d) be kept in such manner so as to facilitate the monitoring of Business Relationships and transactions. - 19.4 The Ventura Prime FX must maintain (as a minimum) the following records for Customer transaction information purposes: - (a) the name and address of the Customer; - (b) in the case of a monetary transaction, the kind of currency and amount involved; - (c) the beneficiary of the monetary transaction or product, including his name and address; - (d) where the transaction involves a Customer's account, the number, name or other identifier with respect to the account; - (e) the date of the transaction; - (f) the nature of the transaction (including, where the transaction involves securities and investment, the form in which funds are offered and paid out);
+Proper record keeping is crucial to the proper supervision of the Business Relationship or On-Off Transaction by the Ventura Prime FX. - 2.
+A retrievable form in respect of a record may consist of: - c. an original document / record or a certified copy of such original; - d. microform; - e. computerised or other electronic data; or - f. a scanned document of the original documents which is certified where necessary. - 3.
+Records relating to due diligence and identity verification shall: - c. consist of information: - d. regarding the source from which the information can be obtained; or - e. that is sufficient to enable the obtaining of identity details where it is not practicable to obtain or retain a copy of the evidence; and - f. be kept in such manner so as to facilitate the monitoring of Business Relationships and transactions. - 4.
+The Ventura Prime FX must maintain (as a minimum) the following records for Customer transaction information purposes: - c. the name and address of the Customer; - d. in the case of a monetary transaction, the kind of currency and amount involved; - e. the beneficiary of the monetary transaction or product, including his name and address; - f. where the transaction involves a Customer's account, the number, name or other identifier with respect to the account; - g. the date of the transaction; - h. the nature of the transaction (including, where the transaction involves securities and investment, the form in which funds are offered and paid out);